General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

-Contrastive learning emerged as an alternative, aligning separate text and molecule encoders in a shared embedding space.
-The principle of learning here is the same as that explained in \Cref{{sec:contrastive_learning}}. \modelname{MoleculeSTM} \autocite{Liu2023multi0modal} aligns separate text and molecule encoders in a shared space using paired data.
-This dual-encoder approach enables tasks such as retrieving molecules from text queries and shows strong zero-shot generalization for chemical concepts.
-Another notable study is \modelname{CLOOME} \autocite{sanchez2023cloome}, which used contrastive learning to embed bioimaging data (microscopy images of cell assays) and chemical structures of small molecules into a shared space.
+Contrastive learning emerged as an alternative, aligning separate text and molecule encoders in a shared embedding space (see \Cref{sec:contrastive_learning} for the principle of learning). \modelname{MoleculeSTM} \autocite{liu2023multi} aligns separate text and molecule encoders in a shared space using paired data.
+This dual-encoder approach enables tasks such as retrieving molecules from text queries and shows strong zero-shot generalization for chemical concepts. \modelname{CLOOME} \autocite{sanchez2023cloome} used contrastive learning to embed bioimaging data (microscopy images of cell assays) and chemical structures of small molecules into a shared space.
 Multimodal learning also enables the determination of molecular structure from spectroscopic data.
 Models trained on large datasets of simulated spectra \autocite{alberts2024unraveling}, which combine multiple spectral inputs, could accurately translate spectra into molecular structures. \autocite{chacko2024spectro,mirza2024elucidating}

-Beyond just prediction, some multimodal models aim for cross-modal generation, creating one type of data from another (e.g., generating an \gls{ir} spectrum from a molecular structure). \textcite{takeda2023multi} developed a multimodal foundation model for materials design, integrating \gls{selfies} strings, \gls{dft} properties, and optical absorption spectra.
+Beyond prediction, some multimodal models aim for cross-modal generation, creating one type of data from another (e.g., generating an \gls{ir} spectrum from a molecular structure). \textcite{takeda2023multi} developed a multimodal foundation model for materials design, integrating \gls{selfies} strings, \gls{dft} properties, and optical absorption spectra.
 Their approach involves encoding each type of data separately into a shared, compressed representation space.
 Then, a network learns to combine these compressed representations to understand the connections between them.
-This pre-training on a big dataset of samples enables both combined representations (joint embeddings summarizing all modalities) and cross-modal generation, allowing tasks like predicting a spectrum from a molecule or generating a molecule from desired properties, effectively learning the relationships between structure, spectra, and quantum properties.
+This pre-training on a big dataset of samples enables both combined representations (joint embeddings summarizing all modalities) and cross-modal generation, allowing tasks like predicting a spectrum from a molecule or generating a molecule from desired properties.
+However, inverse generation remains challenging with lower accuracy than forward prediction, generated outputs often require experimental validation, and performance degrades for out-of-distribution molecules.

-Their approach involves encoding each type of data (like molecular structure or properties) separately into a shared, compressed representation.
-Then, a network learns to combine these compressed representations to understand the connections between them.

 A more recent approach is the integration of molecular encoders with pre-trained \glspl{llm}.
 Models like \modelname{InstructMol} \autocite{cao2023instructmol0} and \modelname{ChemVLM} \autocite{li2024seeing} use an \enquote{adapter} (see discussion about \modelname{LoRa} in \Cref{sec:model_adaptation}) to project molecular information into the \gls{llm}'s existing knowledge space.
 This two-stage process first projects molecule representations into the \gls{llm}'s token space through pre-training on molecule-description pairs.
 Subsequently, instruction tuning on diverse chemistry tasks (e.g., \gls{qa}, reaction reasoning) enables the \gls{llm} to leverage molecular inputs, significantly enhancing its performance on chemistry-specific problems.